Searching for relativistic axions in the sky: Axion-photon conversion

 where $\left.{dn_a}/{dt d\omega}\right\vert_{\rm dSph}$ is given in Eq.~\eqref{eq:dna_dw_dsph}, and $P_{a\gamma}$ by Eqs.~\eqref{eq:P_agamma}--\eqref{eq:del_QED}.
-As for CAB component, the total flux observed on Earth is given by summing different contributions along the line of sight.
+As for CAB component, the total flux density observed on Earth is given by summing different contributions along the line of sight.
 For SKA projections in Section \ref{sec:results} we will consider two cases: that dSph has a completely coherent magnetic field, as well as the possibility that the magnetic field has a turbulent component.
-In the numerical estimates of the differential photon flux $S$ we use the conventional units of Jy, where 1 Jy = $10^{-23}$ $\rm erg$ $\rm cm^{-2} s^{-1} Hz^{-1}$ $\equiv$ $1.51 \times 10^{3}$ $\rm cm^{-2} s^{-1}$.
+In the numerical estimates of the flux density $S$ we use the conventional units of Jy, where 1 Jy = $10^{-23}$ $\rm erg$ $\rm cm^{-2} s^{-1} Hz^{-1}$.

-Before moving to the SKA projections, it is insightful to calculate the axion conversion photon flux $S$ that can be expected from the ultra-faint dSph Seg I. As a representative example we take $m_{\chi} = 10\,\mu$eV, $\tau_{\chi} = 10 t_U$, $m_a = 10^{-13}$\,eV and $g_{a\gamma\gamma} = 0.66 \times 10^{-10}$ $\rm GeV^{-1}$, and consider the case of a homogeneous magnetic field $B = 1(0.1)\,\mu\text{G}$ inside the dSph, i.e., we take $L_{\rm domain}=R_{\rm dSph}=1$ kpc, and $n_e = 10^{-6}\;\rm cm^{-3}$ (in line with Refs.~\cite{Arshakian:2008cx, McDaniel:2017ppt, Natarajan:2015hma, Regis:2014koa}), and use the same DM profile for Seg I as in Section~\ref{sec:dSph_contribution}.
-The predicted photon flux is shown with red (orange) line in Fig.~\ref{fig:flux}.
+Before moving to the SKA projections, it is insightful to calculate the axion conversion radio flux density $S$ that can be expected from the ultra-faint dSph Seg I. As a representative example we take $m_{\chi} = 10\,\mu$eV, $\tau_{\chi} = 10 t_U$, $m_a = 10^{-13}$\,eV and $g_{a\gamma\gamma} = 0.66 \times 10^{-10}$ $\rm GeV^{-1}$, and consider the case of a homogeneous magnetic field $B = 1(0.1)\,\mu\text{G}$ inside the dSph, i.e., we take $L_{\rm domain}=R_{\rm dSph}=1$ kpc, and $n_e = 10^{-6}\;\rm cm^{-3}$ (in line with Refs.~\cite{Arshakian:2008cx, McDaniel:2017ppt, Natarajan:2015hma, Regis:2014koa}), and use the same DM profile for Seg I as in Section~\ref{sec:dSph_contribution}.
+The predicted flux density is shown with red (orange) line in Fig.~\ref{fig:flux}.
 It consists of a sharp monochromatic line at $\nu=(m_\chi/2) (1/2 \pi)$, due to the DM decays inside dSph, and a tail at lower frequencies, due to conversions of CAB axions.
-The radio wave signal due to DM decays in the dSph gives the dominant contribution to the integrated flux, a consequence of a much higher DM density in the dSph halo.
-Note that the expected photon flux drops with decreased magnetic field, in line with the expected decrease in the conversion probability, cf. Eq.~\eqref{eq:P_agamma}.
+The flux density due to DM decays in the dSph gives the dominant contribution to the integrated radio flux density, a consequence of a much higher DM density in the dSph halo.
+Note that the expected radio flux density drops with decreased magnetic field, in line with the expected decrease in the conversion probability, cf. Eq.~\eqref{eq:P_agamma}.
 Fig.~\ref{fig:flux} also shows the expected sensitivities of the SKA radio telescope after 100 (magenta dashed line) and 1000 hours of observations (green dashed line).
 Further details about these projections are given in the next section.